PriyaS876/Tomato_Disease_Project/README.md

 * resized
 * converted into an array
-* normalized for model input.
+* normalized for model input

 ### 3️⃣ Model Prediction